 Who We Are …

-Our Nativity family is a group of people on a journey — a journey to find both meaning in life and to add richness to that life.
-To accomplishment this, we rely on the only true source: Jesus Christ, the Son of God.
-It is in and through Jesus that our journey has continued to be successful, yielding a growing sense of meaning, fulfillment, and richness to our lives.
+At Episcopal Church of the Nativity we are on a journey — a continuing journey to find meaning in life.
+To accomplish this, we rely on the only true source: Jesus Christ, the Son of God.
+Our journey with Christ adds meaning, fulfillment, and richness to our lives.

-This journey is by no means over; we have only just begun to plumb the depths of God’s inexhaustible purpose, truth and love.
-Therefore, we can with excitement invite everyone else to join us on the trek, knowing that God has much more for us to learn and to experience together.
+We have only just begun to plumb the depths of God’s inexhaustible purpose, truth, and love.
+We invite you to join us on the trek, knowing that God has much for us to learn and experience together.

 Our Mission …

-Our mission is Jesus’ very own, to invite all the world along on the journey.
-It is summed up for us by our motto: An Episcopal Family Serving Jesus Christ, Caring for One Another.
+At Church of the Nativity, our mission is Jesus’ very own, to invite all the world along on the journey, summed up by our motto: An Episcopal Family Serving Jesus Christ, Caring for One Another.

 Our Vision …

 If this sounds appealing to you, we cordially invite you to join us.
-You will find us to be warm and friendly in terms of personality, atmosphere, and worship — endeavoring to blend the best of time-honored traditions with meaningful, contemporary methods.
+You will find us to be warm and friendly in terms of personality, atmosphere, and worship.
+We strive to blend the best of time-honored traditions with meaningful, contemporary methods.